Digital Trends for the New Year

 Ready for the new year?
 Here's a list of technical shifts that businesses need to pay attention to.

-The outlook for 2017 includes a variety of technological shifts, both globally and across the digital landscape.
+The outlook for this year includes a variety of technological shifts, both globally and across the digital landscape.
 With the growth of everything from virtual reality to advancements in the Internet of Things (IoT) and data-driven marketing, technology is transforming the customers expectations from brands and businesses.

-As the evolution from traditional retail to eCommerce continues to accelerate and as mobile starts to overtake desktop activity, here are a list of digital trends that businesses need to be paying attention to in 2017:
+As the evolution from traditional retail to eCommerce continues to accelerate and as mobile starts to overtake desktop activity, here are a list of digital trends that businesses need to be paying attention to:

 Gold Standard Becomes Standard

 This is listed first because we are going to see a major uptick in the velocity of the transition to digital commerce and digitally-driven businesses.
 As both US and global competition increases for retailers, it's going to be about survival of the fittest.

 This year is going to be especially make-it-or-break-it for small business owners online.
 Those that don’t offer the features that eCommerce customers now demand - like mobile friendliness, fast shipping, generous return policies and personalization - won’t be able to survive.
 What was once considered the gold standard in the industry will become simply the standard.